swsmith310/libswsdm/README.md

 `struct sws::DM` - Static structure which defines objects and functions for saving, loading, and managing game data.

-`int sws::Data::vtoi(const sws::Data *f)` - Static function that casts a data object's value to int.
+`int sws::Data::vtoi()` - Function that casts a data object's value to int.

-`long sws::Data::vtol(const sws::Data *f)` - Static function that casts a data object's value to long.
+`long sws::Data::vtol()` - Function that casts a data object's value to long.

-`unsigned int sws::Data::vtou(const sws::Data *f)` - Static function that casts a data object's value to unsigned int.
+`unsigned int sws::Data::vtou()` - Function that casts a data object's value to unsigned int.

-`float sws::Data::vtof(const sws::Data *f)` - Static function that casts a data object's value to float.
+`float sws::Data::vtof()` - Function that casts a data object's value to float.

-`double sws::Data::vtod(const sws::Data *f)` - Static function that casts a data object's value to double.
+`double sws::Data::vtod()` - Function that casts a data object's value to double.

 `std::vector<sws::Data*> data` - A vector object that stores all of the in-game data.